Wisconsin Court Records

 How Do You File a Tort Claim in Wisconsin?

-• Determine which court to file the case.
+- Determine which court to file the case.
 Small claims court divisions in-circuit Courts handle cases of personal injury of values of $5000.
-Parties must file larger monetary values for personal injury suits with the civil courts.
+Parties may file larger monetary values for personal injury suits with the civil courts.

-• Determine which local courthouse to file the case.
-The type case determines which court to file the suit.
-Suing parties must file with the courthouse where the claim arose.
+- Determine which local courthouse to file the case.
+The type of case determines which court to file the suit.
+Suing parties may file with the courthouse where the claim arose.
 The Wisconsin Court system operates an interview-based document filing system to help determine how to file the claim.
 It costs $94.50 to file small claims.
 Parties unable to pay are redirected to complete a form requesting a fee waiver.

 114 East State Capitol